LithiumHou/SigXTalk/vignettes/demo.md

 library(CellChat)
 ```
 ## Set the working directory
 The working directory is where you store the dataset and python script `main.py`.
-In this tutorial, we simply use the `vignettes` as the directory.
-The structure of the working directory should be like the following.
-Here, directories `inputs` and `outputs` will be created automatically while running the script, you do not need to create them by yourself.
+It should at least contain the following:

 - **work_dir/**
-  - **inputs/**
-  - **outputs/**
   - **main.py**
-  - **demo.md**
   - **dataset.rds**

+In this tutorial, we simply use the `vignettes` as the directory.
 ```R
 work_dir <- ".../vignettes"
 setwd(work_dir)
 ```
 ## Load the example dataset
-The PBMC dataset (SigXTalk_demo_data.rds) is avaliable [here](https://drive.google.com/file/d/1e019IYCU_jV90FmCjJsPj0f1kvnzRf7u/view?usp=sharing).
+The PBMC dataset (SigXTalk_demo_data.rds) is available [here](https://drive.google.com/file/d/1e019IYCU_jV90FmCjJsPj0f1kvnzRf7u/view?usp=sharing).
 ```R
 SeuratObj <- readRDS("./SigXTalk_demo_data.rds") # as the seurat object
 cell_anno <- data.frame(cell = names(Idents(SeuratObj)), cluster = Idents(SeuratObj) %>% as.character()) # The metadata of the dataset
 ```
-Note: the example data imported here has been processed using the R script [here](Process_pbmc.R).
+Note: the example data has been processed using the R script [here](Process_pbmc.R).
 For a full turotial on how to process raw data with Seurat, visit [Seurat's tutorial for pbmc3k data](https://satijalab.org/seurat/articles/pbmc3k_tutorial).

 <details>
-  <summary>Here is a quick start for process your data</summary>
+  <summary>Here is a quick guide for processing your data</summary>

 ```R
 # DO NOT run for this tutorial